-The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch (the Custodian).
-In turn, the Custodian has delegated the custody of assets in certain markets in which the Company may invest to various sub-delegates (sub-custodians).
+The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch ("the Custodian").
+In turn, the Custodian has delegated the custody of assets in certain markets in which each Sub-Fund may invest to various sub-delegates ("sub-custodians").
 A list of sub-custodians is available from the ACD on request.